Boundary transfer matrices arising from quantum symmetric pairs: Quantum symmetric pairs and K-matrices

 \subsection{Explicit formulae for $\Upsilon$}

 The construction of the element $\Ups$ in Theorem \ref{thm:stdcylstr} is not explicit.
 If $\fkg = \fksl_2$ and $\phi=\omega$, so that $\QSP \subset U_q(\fksl_2)$ deforms $U(\fkso_2) \subset U(\fksl_2)$, one can find $\Ups$ by ad-hoc computations, which first appeared in \cite{KSS93} and \cite{tDHO98}.
-More generally, explicit computations have been carried out in \cite{DK19} for all cases of restricted rank one\footnote{We refer to the dimension of $(\fkh')^{-\phi}$ as the \emph{restricted rank} of $\phi$.} in finite types with $\phi^2=\id$.\\
+More generally, explicit computations have been carried out in \cite{DK19} for many cases of restricted rank one\footnote{We refer to the dimension of $(\fkh')^{-\phi}$ as the \emph{restricted rank} of $\phi$.} in finite types with $\phi^2=\id$.\\

 An important consequence of the proof of Theorem \ref{thm:stdcylstr} is that $\Ups_\la = 0$ if $\phi(\la) \ne -\la$.
-In other words, $\Ups$ is supported only on (the nonnegative part of) the restricted root lattice, which is given by
+In other words, $\Ups$ is supported on the nonnegative part of the restricted root lattice.
+The latter is given by